Chief (DC Comics): Infinite Crisis

-Recently, Caulder designed a new training room for the Justice League.
-He also appears in Four Horsemen #4, apparently back in charge of the Doom Patrol.

-During the Doom Patrol's "Blackest Night" tie-in storyline, Caulder is attacked by his former wife Celsius who had been revived as a member of the Black Lantern Corps.
+During the "Blackest Night" event, Caulder is attacked by his former wife Celsius, who has been resurrected as a Black Lantern.
 During her attack, Celsius is only able to detect avarice as the dominant emotion in Niles' body, his entire emotional aura colored orange.
 Using her temperature control powers, Celsius freezes and shatters Caulder's legs.
 She then goes in for the kill, aiming to rip out his heart.
 Caulder is saved by the intervention of a man with a black hole for a face, who imprisons Celsius in an energy bubble.
 Unable to defeat the Black Lanterns, Caulder utilized a warp gate to send them all to the Justice League, in hopes that they will be able to deal with the problem.
 However, at last beaten by the excruciating pain of his destroyed legs, he gives in at last and appears to fall unconscious.

 Caulder later gains the body of a Kryptonian, and successfully duplicates the ability to absorb yellow sun radiation into the cells from it, transforming himself into a "Superman".
 Caulder then attacks his team, before setting out to do their job himself.
 He steals every missile on the planet and dumps them in Antarctica, and attacks the United Nations in his attempts to make "a better world".
 He is only stopped when his laboratory computer, "Millicent", transmits a sequence of lights through Robotman's eyes and into his own, neurologically shutting down Caulder's brain.
 His comatose body is then placed in storage in Oolong Island.
-Afterwards, the Doom Patrol discover that someone has broken in and stolen Caulder's comatose body.
+Afterwards, the Doom Patrol discover that someone has broken in and stolen Caulder's body.